 We are a San Francisco Bay Area law firm, not just a firm with a San Francisco office.
 For generations, our attorneys have been deeply involved in, and engaged with, the life and the progress of our City and the greater Bay Area.
-Does this make us better lawyers?
-Does it help us to better serve our clients?
-Probably it does.
+This informs and shapes our practice every day, and probably helps make us better lawyers.
 Mostly, though, we think it makes us better human beings, which is pretty important too.

 We also work to increase the number of young people, especially of diverse backgrounds, who are interested in the legal profession.
-For over 20 years, Clifford Yin has coached, with a team of Coblentz attorneys, high school students from McAteer High and the San Francisco’s School of the Arts in a mock trial program sponsored by the Constitutional Rights Foundation.
+For over 25 years, Clifford Yin, along with a team of Coblentz attorneys, has coached high school students in a mock trial program sponsored by the Constitutional Rights Foundation.

 Coblentz is proud to be affiliated with a number of community organizations, including